Australian Model Madi Edwards Sizzles In Revealing Sheer Lingerie

 “The most beautiful thing you hid,” one fan wrote about the model’s covered up face.

-Earlier in the day, Edwards got an eyelash extension refresh at Tropic & Co Beauty, which she posted about on her Instagram story.
-The model admitted that she is obsessed with the lashes, and then she declared them the best lashes in Brisbane, Australia.
+Earlier in the day, Edwards got an eyelash extension refresh at Tropic & Co Beauty, which she posted about on her Instagram Story.
+The model admitted that she was obsessed with the lashes, and then she declared them the best lashes in Brisbane, Australia.
 After her new lashes, Edwards spent some time playing with a gorgeous white dog.

 According to a report from The Inquisitr, over the weekend, the model spent time enjoying cocktails out in the sun wearing a sundress and gorgeous Gucci sunglasses.